-The estimation of sensible worst case execution time (WCET) for applications running on multicore processors is far more challenging than for those running on single core processors.
+The estimation of a tight WCET for applications running on multicore processors is far more challenging than for those running on single core processors.
 Multicore processors are more complex in design, and less predictable in behavior than single core systems.

 What is static analysis?